12 Planning & RL for Transformers (Advanced Topic)

 - training

-all run concurrently
+all run concurrently.

 OpenClaw: RL Techniques (continued)

-It connects LLM agents back to standard RL ideas
+It connects LLM agents back to standard RL ideas:

-- but in open-ended, tool-using, partially observed environments
+- but in open-ended, tool-using, partially observed environments.

-- reward estimation is indirect and depends on judges / heuristics
+- reward estimation is indirect and depends on judges / heuristics.

-- stability and safety rely on multi-agent architecture techniques
+- stability and safety rely on multi-agent architecture techniques.

-OpenClaw uses tools, shells, and GUIs.
+Note: OpenClaw uses tools, shells, and GUIs.

 Example: MiniMax / Forge: large-scale RL for agents